Your cart is currently empty

 Hazelton’s trails sit at the edge of the coastal rainforest, and you can feel the change in terrain immediately.
 These trails are often the first to dry out in the Bulkley Valley each spring.

-While there are several cross-country style trails, downhill riders shouldn’t miss Back2School and NAME—two must-ride descents in the area.
+While there are several cross-country style trails, riders shouldn’t miss Back2School for some fun, flowy berms and jumps.